200th Anniversary

 Designed by legendary British engineer, Sir John Rennie, and built in 1825, Royal William Yard is one of the most important groups of historic military buildings in Britain and the largest collection of Grade I Listed military buildings in Europe.
 Restored and revitalised, it is now a multi-award winning destination and attracts over 1 million visitors a year.

 2025 is a milestone moment for this iconic site and much is planned for its 200th anniversary.
-A packed programme of celebrations will run throughout the year, from exciting events to an exploration into Royal William Yard’s rich history, there will be plenty to do and discover.
+A packed programme of celebrations is taking place, from exciting events to an exploration into Royal William Yard’s rich history, there is plenty to do and discover.

 A proud past